Analysis | How Currency Wars are Like Real Wars — for Wealth: QuickTake

 Central bankers and finance ministers aren’t usually the ones who fight wars.
 But the global economy is a dangerous place, full of threats to prosperity.
 That’s given rise to the idea that there’s a tussle for competitive advantage going on, with each country brandishing its currency as a weapon.
-The standard view assumes policy makers are driving down exchange rates so that goods made by their exporters can be sold cheaper overseas, providing a jump-start to the economy at home.
+The standard view assumes policy makers are driving down exchange rates — or fixing them too low — so that goods made by their exporters can be sold cheaper overseas, providing a jump-start to the economy at home.
 When other nations retaliate, it ignites a currency war.
 Central bankers say they’re not trying to pick fights.
-Rather, they’re cutting interest rates or taking other steps to stimulate growth.
+Rather, they’re keeping a hold on interest rates or taking other steps to stimulate economic growth.
 That creates spillover, however, as money flees for countries with higher rates, pushing currencies upward and hurting exporters.
 Whether intentional or not, these unspoken currency wars still create peril — and real winners and losers.

 The Situation

-Trade tensions between China and the U.S. were said to prompt China in April 2018 to consider depreciating the yuan, after letting it gain in value against the dollar for several years, as a tool in negotiations.
-The administration of President Donald Trump is similarly nudging the dollar lower as a way to increase exports, reduce the trade deficit and boost profits for multinational companies.
-U.S. officials also have accused Germany and Japan of gaining an advantage by keeping their currencies weak.
+President Donald Trump and other U.S. officials have accused China, Germany, Russia and Japan of gaining an advantage by keeping their currencies weak.
+Trade tensions were said to prompt China to consider depreciating the yuan as a tool in negotiations, after letting it gain in value against the dollar for several years.
+At the same time, Trump has been nudging the dollar lower as a way to increase exports, reduce the trade deficit and boost profits for multinational companies.
 Before these spats, the currency wars had simmered for years as countries fought their way out of the recession triggered by the 2008 financial crisis.
 As more central banks embraced unconventional monetary policies to protect their economies, the race to the bottom took on new momentum.
 The U.S., Japan and Europe used bond-buying plans in addition to rate cuts to stimulate their economies.
-Japan jolted markets by introducing negative interest rates in 2016, following the European Central Bank’s move below zero in 2014, while China announced a surprise devaluation of the yuan in August 2015.
+Japan jolted markets by introducing negative interest rates in 2016, following the European Central Bank’s move below zero in 2014.

 The Background